 Consider sending your condolences following on from contacting the family.
 Traditionally this is with flower however there are all different alternatives to flowers, such as making a workplace donation to a charity of the family’s choice or circulating a sympathy card.
 Small gestures like these can really comfort the family during this difficult time by knowing they are in your thoughts.

 Be aware that it’s never easy announcing or receiving this type of news.
-There will be certain people that would have been closer to the employee than others, but everyone reacts differently to shock and grief, so offer support to all.
-Reassure the staff that they can and should discuss this with a manager or appointed member of staff at any point, and maybe create a ‘quiet place’ where people can go if they are feeling overwhelmed and just need a bit of space.
+There will be certain people that would have been closer to the employee than others.
+However, everyone reacts differently to shock and grief, so offer support to all.
+Reassure staff that they can and should discuss this with a manager or appointed member of staff at any point.
+You could also consider creating a ‘quiet place’ where people can go if they are feeling overwhelmed.

 If you have a specific Employee Assistance Program in place, this can offer various services such as counselling, therapies and advice to those struggling to deal with the news.
 If not, direct your workforce to charities like ‘Mind’ who can offer support with bereavement.

 When the time comes, allow those who wish to attend the funeral to go, as long as you have appropriate cover for your business and that the family are happy for colleagues to attend.
-Letting colleagues attend isn’t a legal obligation but it’s a nice form of etiquette for the business to offer and shows your compassion and respect towards the deceased.
+Letting colleagues attend isn’t a legal obligation but it’s a nice form of etiquette for the business to offer.
+It shows your compassion and respect towards the deceased.

 2. Terminating the Deceased Employee’s Employment